jwds1978/jwds1978.github.io/_posts/2017-05-07-decrease-the-bounce-rate-of-your-web-site.md

 </h4>
 <p>
-  It's said that the first impression's the lasting impression &#8212; this holds true for Web sites too.&nbsp; When a visitor lands upon your Web page, the first things that they notice are your <a
+  It's said that the first impression's the lasting impression &#8212; this holds true for Web sites too.&nbsp; When a visitor lands upon your Web page, the first things that they notice are your <a href="https://www.templatemonster.com" rel="external nofollow" target="_blank" title="Template Monster">Web site's
-    href="{{ site.uri.shortURL }}/Template-Monster" rel="external" target="_blank" title="Template Monster">Web site's design</a> and its loading time.&nbsp;
+    design</a> and its loading time.&nbsp; If you promote your articles on social media, make sure that your landing page doesn't take much time to load.&nbsp;
-  If you promote your articles on social media, make sure that your landing page doesn't take much time to load.&nbsp; Otherwise, you may lose your new visitor's interest.&nbsp; Design's another aspect of attracting visitors &#8212; it's best to go for a <a
+  Otherwise, you may lose your new visitor's interest.&nbsp; Design's another aspect of attracting visitors &#8212; it's best to go for a <a
-    href="{{ site.uri.shortURL }}/Template-Monster" rel="external" target="_blank" title="Template Monster">professional and smooth theme</a>.
+    href="https://www.templatemonster.com" rel="external nofollow" target="_blank" title="Template Monster">professional and smooth theme</a>.
 </p>
 <p>
   &nbsp;